-Another big thing that happened in the way of funding was the fire tax.
-As I mentioned earlier the State of North Carolina had passed a special law back in 1947 that allowed counties to levy a special tax for rural fire protection.
+The State of North Carolina passed a special law in 1947 that allowed counties to levy a special tax for rural fire protection.
 This was thought to encourage fire departments to organize, but no fire departments in Rowan County had asked for this tax.
-As all the fire departments had organized they were chartered as a business.
-The would charge a certain amount to join, usually $10, and assess a yearly due, usually $5 to $10.
-The problem with this was, technically, if the member was behind in his dues or simply had not joined, the fire department would not answer a call to their property.
-In this case the fire department was supposed to respond to protect neighboring (member’s property) only.
-As far as I know, at least with our department, no one was denied service.
-This is not to say it did not happen, I just don’t know of any cases.
+As all the fire departments organized, they were chartered as a business.
+They would charge a certain amount to join (usually $10) and assess a yearly due (usually $5 to $10).

-After the tax votes some of the departments began to make improvements like the purchase of equipment, trucks, and building of new stations.
-But like I said earlier some changes were forced out of necessity.
+After the tax votes, some of the departments began to make improvements like the purchase of equipment, trucks, and building of new stations.
+Some changes were forced out of necessity.
 Rowan County does not have a county-wide water system.
-At the present some major corridors like U.S. 29, U.S. 70, and U.S. 52 to Rockwell has limited availability to water service but the majority of the county does not.
-Therefore fire departments must make pre arrangements with neighboring fire departments, property owners, and municipalities and so forth to secure water for fires that may occur.
+At the present some major corridors like U.S. 29, U.S. 70, and U.S. 52 to Rockwell has limited availability to water service, but the majority of the county does not.
+Therefore, fire departments must make pre-arrangements with neighboring fire departments, property owners, and municipalities to secure water for fires that may occur.

 Salem Lutheran Church Fire

-The next big advancement came around this same time.
-I know for our department it was in 1979 shortly after the Salem Church Fire, and that was the introduction of pagers.
-And the first pagers were not pagers at all, but small portable radio receivers to wear on your belt.
-They were made in Japan.
-This spread up the response of firefighters as much or more than the introduction of radios and vibra-sponders had in the 1950’s.
-I believe the first true pagers came a few years later in the early 1980’s.
-When these came out the county assigned a second set of tones to each department, one set activated the pagers only.
+In 1979 - shortly after the Salem Church Fire - came the introduction of pagers.
+The first pagers were small, portable radio receivers made in Japan that were worn on the belt.
+This sped up the response of firefighters as much or more than the introduction of radios and vibra-sponders had in the 1950s.
+The first true pagers came a few years later in the early 1980s.
+When these came out, the county assigned a second set of tones to each department (one set activated the pagers only).